• Skip to primary navigation

 Notes

 • For the filling: if you have access to vegan white chocolate: Finely chop 100g of white chocolate and transfer to a heatproof bowl.
-Add 3 tablespoon of cashew cream.
+Add 3 tbsp of cashew cream.
 Heat in a microwave, stirring every 30 seconds, until the chocolate is melted and smooth.
-Stir in the matcha powder and refrigerate for at least 2 hours, or until firmer.
+Stir in the matcha powder and refrigerate for at least 2 hours or until firmer.

 5 stars